shaloo/docs.arcana/docs/index.md

 {==

-*Our mission is to make user onboarding for Web3 apps a breeze and enable authenticated users to easily sign blockchain transactions!!!*
+*At {{config.extra.arcana.company_name }}, our mission is to make user onboarding for Web3 apps a breeze and enable authenticated users to easily sign blockchain transactions!!!*

 ==}